 The family requests no flowers be sent; however, to honor Bill’s memory donations may be sent to the building funds of the Rescue Mission, 962 Martin Luther King Blvd, Youngstown, OH 44510; Angels for Animals, 4750 W South Range Rd, Canfield, OH 44406; or the Animal Welfare League, 812 Youngstown Kingsville Rd SE, Vienna, OH 44473.

-To send flowers to William "Bill" Joseph Copich's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William "Bill" Joseph Copich, please visit our floral store.